aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheGlobalDbReadWriteSplittingPlugin.md

 > [!WARNING]
 > Do not use the `readWriteSplitting` and `gdbReadWriteSplitting` plugins at the same time for the same connection!

-## Using the GDB Read/Write Splitting Plugin against non-GDB clusters
+## Using the GlobalDb Read/Write Splitting Plugin against non-GlobalDb clusters

-The GDB Read/Write Splitting plugin can be used against Aurora clusters and RDS clusters.
+The GlobalDb Read/Write Splitting plugin can be used against Aurora clusters and RDS clusters.
 However, since these cluster types are single-region clusters, setting a home region does not make much sense.
 In these cases, use the original [Read/Write Splitting](./UsingTheReadWriteSplittingPlugin.md) plugin instead.

 ## Configuration Parameters